slingshot-aerospace-inc/EngineeringTakeHome/README.md

 1. Postgres Database

 ## Running the code
-The code can be run using docker-compose or gitpod.io
+The code can be run using docker-compose or gitpod.io.
+Most of the applications and services should auto restart when files are changed.

 ### docker-compose
 Use docker and docker-compose to run the containers.
 Docker and docker-compose can be installed on Windows or Mac with [Docker Desktop](https://www.docker.com/products/docker-desktop).
 On Linux installation may vary but your OS repository likely has some packages for docker and docker-compose.